ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-04-04-Redhat-idm.markdown

 {% endhighlight %}

-Then login Ubunto host to install freeipa-client and enroll:
+Then login Ubuntu host to install freeipa-client and enroll:

 {% highlight shell %}